Kolossi/kolossi.github.io/_posts/2021-12-03-traefik-config-beginners-guide.md

 This last one is the key - if the example formats to specify the value include "CLI" then it will be Static configuration, if not then it must be in a Dynamic configuration file.

-There are quite a lot of places where the example config includes `## Static configuration` or `## Dynamic configuration` but certain at time of writing it is not consistent.
+There are quite a lot of places where the example config includes `## Static configuration` or `## Dynamic configuration` at the top but, certainly at time of writing, it is not consistent.
 It's also easy to miss the significance of this until you understand.

 ## The answer to the StripPrefix problem